Tnathan03/COS492-LearningMyWay-Command_line_learning_tool/README.md

 - A record is kept of each test which is stored in a log text file.
 - Users can view the entire log history or the highscores.

+## Installation

+To run this program:
+- Launch the command line and go to the LearningMyWay.java file location.
+- Enter the command “javac LearningMyWay.java” to compile the source code.
+- Enter the command “java LearningMyWay question.txt logs.txt” to run the program with question.txt as your question text file and logs.txt as your log file.
+- Now follow the prompted instructions.

 ## Screenshots